ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 #### **FormResult**

-You must not create result structure.
+You may not create result structure.
 You can provide only elements of result for action.

 ```cpp
 ...